What Roofing Contractors Examine and Why It Matters for Insurance Claims

 3. Checking Roof Penetrations

 Any place where a part of the roof system goes through layers of the roof has the potential to be vulnerable to water damage.
 Because if these penetrations are not properly flashed or sealed, water can leak into your attic or wall cavities, eventually causing rot, mold, and major structural problems.
-Common areas of potential roof penetration includes:
+Common areas of potential roof penetration includes: vent pipes, chimneys, mounts, skylights and vent fans.

 4. Evaluating Roof Valleys